A Non-Metric Approach to Space, Time and Gravitation

-As illustrated by the above examples we see from equations (2) and (3) that the extra fields one must supply at each time step to get the KE working, take the form of curvature tensors.
-Thus we may expect that to get the NKE working, it too must have something to do with curvature.
-However this curvature must somehow be available without referring to an overlying geometrical structure.
-The only possibility of realizing this is if the wanted curvature is obtainable as an intrinsic property of each member ${\cal S}$ of a {\em unique} family ${\cal S}_t$.
+As illustrated by the above examples, we see from equations (2) and (3) that the extra fields one must supply at each time step to get the KE working, take the form of curvature tensors.
+On the other hand, the NKE should be given explicitly and be obtainable as an intrinsic property of each member ${\cal S}$ of a {\em unique} family ${\cal S}_t$.
 Since we want our alternative space-time framework to be relativistic, $t$ must represent a ``preferred'' time coordinate and any member of the unique family ${\cal S}_t$ must represent a ``preferred'' notion of space.
 Observers moving normally to any ${\cal S}{\in}{\cal S}_t$ get the status of preferred observers.
-However, the existence of the unique family ${\cal S}_t$ does {\em not} imply that there exists a preferred coordinate frame in the sense that the outcomes of local experiments depend on it [2].
-On the other hand it will exist a {\em class} of ``preferred'' coordinate systems especially well adapted to the geometry of space-time.
+However, the existence of the unique family ${\cal S}_t$ does {\em not} imply that there exists a preferred coordinate frame.
+Rather, there will exist a {\em class} of ``preferred'' coordinate systems especially well adapted to the geometry of quasi-metric space-time.